-Along Major Public Streets (Broadway, Binney Street, Third Street between Broadway and Binney, Ames Street, and Main Street)
+Along Major Public Streets (Main Street, Broadway, Binney Street, Third Street between Broadway and Binney, and Ames Street between Broadway and Main)

 - c.
 Locate the facade at the property line or provide a small setback (5 to 15 feet) from the right-of-way for café seating, benches, or small open spaces directly engaged with interior uses. - d.
 Setbacks used exclusively for ornamental landscaping are not encouraged.